apersson/redis-compression-module/README.md

 $ redis-cli get foo
 ```

-## Working with Dictionaries
+### Working with Dictionaries

-WARNING: Traning a dictionary leaks memory (~6 MB per operation).
+**WARNING**: Traning a dictionary leaks memory (~6 MB per operation).
 It's
 recommended that all TRAIN operations are performed on a replica.

 Train a new default dictionary:
 ```